 3. Content: Find the Right Voice for Your Emails

 The body of your email should equally be concise, relevant, and engaging.
-While you want to make sure the content speaks to prospects, you also need to ensure your emails are consistent with your school’s marketing style.
+While you want to ensure the content speaks to prospects, you must also ensure your emails are consistent with your school’s marketing style.
 In other words, the tone and voice of your recruitment email campaign should align with your school’s branding.

 Consider the style of your school’s website, blog, and other marketing materials.
 You want your emails to feel familiar to prospects and reinforce the unique selling points of your institution.
 Take the example below from McGill University.
-The content adopts a succinct and focused approach that sticks to the school’s central branding as a world-class university.
-With inspiring phrases like “We want you to dream big and achieve great things,” the content appeals to ambitious applicants who are looking for a school with a strong academic reputation.
+The content adopts a concise, focused approach that sticks to the school’s central branding as a world-class university.
+With inspiring phrases like “We want you to dream big and achieve great things,” the content appeals to ambitious applicants looking for a school with a solid academic reputation.

 Here, you can refer back to your original plan to identify the goals of your emails and the interests of your target audience and ensure the tone of voice remains true to those.

 What you’ll see in many of these emails are personalization elements.
 A recruitment email campaign is designed to connect with prospective students who have already registered some interest in your school.
 In that case, you should be making the most of the information they have given you to show an investment in their future.

 Mass emails that feel like mass emails are far more likely to end up in a user’s non-primary or spam folder.
 According to HubSpot, message personalization is the #1 tactic used by email marketers to increase engagement rates.
 Something as simple as including a recipient’s name in the subject line of the body of the email can make your content seem more targeted.

 The example below from the University of Waterloo serves to welcome new subscribers to its mailing list.
 Along with the recipient’s name in the subject line, the email also allows prospects to register their interests.
 Moving forward, prospects can rest assured that they will receive information that is relevant to them.